JahodaPetr/Pose-and-Expression-Transfer/README.md

 # Pose and Expression Transfer between face portraits

-Given a source and target face portrait, the designed network pro- duces an output image where the pose and expression from the source face image are transferred onto the target identity.
+Given a source and target face portrait, the designed network produces an output image where the pose and expression from the source face image are transferred onto the target identity.
 The architecture consists of two encoders and a mapping network that maps the two inputs into the latent space of StyleGAN2, which generates a high-quality image.